jtyers/slice/README.md

     ```

     This will string `string.go` in the `go-dash` subdirectory.
-You can change the directory and package name for the generated code with `-dir` and `-package` respsectively.
+You can change the directory and package name for the generated code with `-dir` and `-package` respectively.
+You can also use `-build-tag` to add build tags to the head of the generated files.

 3. Run `go generate`.